hlongvu/Hackintosh/clover.md

 ### SMBIOS

-You need to select SMBIOS based on your CPU generation, there's an button at left corner to select and generate Series Number, Board Series Number for each SMBIOS
+You need to select SMBIOS based on your CPU generation, there's a button at left corner to select and generate Series Number, Board Series Number for each SMBIOS

 - Sandy Bridge: iMac12,1 & iMac12,2
 - Ivy Bridge: iMac13,1 & iMac13,2